buildpacks-community/kpack/docs/image.md

       - `secretkey`: Secret key associated to access key
       - `bucket`: Bucket where resides the file with application source code.
       - `file`: Compressed file with source code.
 Format must be `tar.gz`, `zip` or plain `tar`
-      - `forcepathstyle`: Within S3 SDK, it tells if the bucket is part of domain name or is a path in the url.
+      - `forcePathStyle`: Within S3 SDK, it tells if the bucket is part of domain name or is a path in the url.
 Defaults to false (will translate to bucket.url instead of url/bucket)
       - `region`: It relates which S3 region the bucket is located.
 Defaults to `us-west-2`

 ### <a id='build-config'></a>Build Configuration